 National Humanities Center

 The competition for fellowships at the National Humanities Center is open to humanistic scholars from all nations.
+The National Humanities Center offers approximately 40 residential fellowships for advanced study in the humanities during the academic year.
+Applicants must hold doctorate or equivalent scholarly credentials.
+Young scholars as well as senior scholars are encouraged to apply, but they must have a record of publication, and recent Ph.D.s should be aware that the Center does not support the revision of a doctoral dissertation.
+In addition to scholars from all fields of the humanities, the Center accepts individuals from the natural and social sciences, the arts, the professions, and public life who are engaged in humanistic projects.
 In addition to supporting scholars of recognized accomplishment, the Center awards fellowships to promising young scholars who are no more than ten years beyond graduate study and are undertaking projects significantly beyond their dissertation research.
 Most fellowships are awarded for an academic year, though a few are available for a single semester.
-Completed applications and recommendation letters must be sent to the Center by October 15 for the following academic year.
-For an application write to:
+Completed applications and recommendation letters must be sent to the Center by October 1 for the following academic year.

 P.E.O.
 International Peace Scholarship Fund